BYTE-RETZ/ThreatMatrix/01-pastebin-dumpsite-blog.md

 **Pastebin** has been very popular amongst hackers to dump all their stolen stuff, also to spread threats.
 None of these groups are that big or sophisticated to be called as APTs(Advanced Persistent Threat).
 To protect the organizations in a proactive way, threat hunters need to actively monitor these pasting websites for data breaches and IOCs (Indicator of Compromise).
 Most of the data being dumped is quite old and outdated.
-But still as per my research, many leaked credentials were still active and unchanged.
+But still as per my investigation,historical leaks demonstrate why credential rotation, MFA and continuous monitoring remain critical even years after a breach.
 So other than traditional threat hunting, this addition in threat hunting methodology can be greatly helpful.